Healthy Homes Assessment Petone

 Home Assessments Petone for Rental Properties

-There are many things you should look for in an house evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of concerns you should look for during an home review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+Some examples include:

 • Does the heat pump have sufficient capacity?

-The repercussions of not having an Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling can be significant for landlords and property managers.
-For expert advice get in touch today and book your rental property house evaluation.
+The repercussions of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of a tenant solutions ruling can be significant for property owners and landlords.
+For expert guidance, contact us today and book your rental properties house assessment.

 home assessments for rental properties